dlr-eoc/ukis-frontend-libraries/DEVELOPMENT.md

 - set version to: "version": "0.0.0-PLACEHOLDER"
 - set lib package: "main": "src/public-api",
 - add "license": "Apache-2.0" or a compatible licenses
-- add path mapping to paths in the main tsconfig.json
+- remove the newly created path mapping in the main tsconfig.json because it is already done by `@dlr-eoc/*`

 ### 2. Add and create Files
 - create components and or services in the lib with the cli